-You must not try to remove the foreign body by yourself, or allow anybody else present to try – removal may cause more damage if it is done by someone who is not medically trained.
-Likewise, it is vital that the object is not left inside the rectum for any period of time because it can damage the lining of the rectum and other internal organs or lead to serious, potentially life threatening problems.
+You must not try to remove the foreign body by yourself, or allow anybody else to try — trying to remove it may cause more damage if it is done by someone who is not medically trained.
+It is vital that the object is not left inside because it can damage the lining of the rectum and other internal organs or lead to serious, potentially life-threatening problems.

 If the anal area is extremely painful and swollen, a cold compress or covered ice pack, such as a bag of frozen peas wrapped in a clean towel, may be used to relieve the pain and swelling.
 Do not keep the ice pack on the area for more than 30 minutes.